Alemenew/alx-system_engineering-devops/0x01-shell_permissions/README.md

 **6-multiple_permissions** script is used for to adds execute permission to the owner and the group owner, and read permission to other users, to the file hello

 **7-everybody** script is used for add exection permission to the owner the group and other user to hello file.

+**8-James_Bond** script is used for owners and group have 0 permission and other users have all permission.